jofas/blog/content/003-mongodump-archive-to-json/index.md

 Before retiring the service I thought long and hard about how I intent to retain access to the data offline.
-I did not delete the service only to realize later that I lost necessary business information, scrambling to restore it somehow, coming up with the solution presented here.
+I did not delete the service only to realize later that I lost necessary business information, scrambling to restore it, coming up with the solution presented here.
 Instead of the obvious other way of getting offline access through an extra dump of the data in a human-readable format like Json or CSV, I thought that I